PKHarsimran/PKHarsimran.github.io/_posts/2026-09-07-after-the-alert-splunk-case.md

 If you are still finding your way around Splunk, start with [Your First SOC Investigation in Splunk]({{ '/splunk-soc-investigation-guide/' | relative_url }}).
 That guide covers indexes, sourcetypes, and reading your first event.
 Here, we continue its fictional ticket and add follow-on evidence.

+**Choose your path:** read straight through for the investigation, or [download the searches]({{ '/assets/files/after-the-alert/searches.txt' | relative_url }}) and follow along in your own lab.
+You only need basic search access and permission to upload a lookup—not a live attack or a production endpoint.

 ## 1. Read the ticket before writing a search

 At **14:11 UTC on September 3, 2026**, ticket **SOC-2026-0903-017** arrives: